liz-garcia/catalejo/README.md

-# Catalejo - Games we love
+# Catalejo - classic games we love!

 ```text
 🚧 Work in progress!